pragmint/open-practices/practices/conduct-code-reviews.md

 Create practical exercises and scenarios that encourage participants to offer helpful criticism while being respectful.
 Highlight the importance of sharing observations, staying curious, and avoiding making judgments without understanding the author's intentions and thought process.
 Empower participants to receive feedback openly, emphasizing the importance of not taking criticism personally and avoid assuming negative intentions from the reviewer.

+### Continuous Feedback Loop

+Create a shared document to collecting feedback from team members after each code review.
+Use this feedback to identify areas for improvement and make iterative adjustments to the code review process over time.